Reta Shaw: Career

 She appeared in the first season (1958–1959) of The Ann Sothern Show in the role of Flora Macauley, the overbearing wife of Jason Macauley, played by Ernest Truex.
 She appeared in Pollyanna in 1960 as Tillie Langerlof.
-In the 1960–1961, she played the housekeeper Thelma on The Tab Hunter Show.
+In the 1960–1961 season, she played the housekeeper Thelma on The Tab Hunter Show.
 She played a housekeeper in the 1961–1962 series Ichabod and Me and the Wiere Brothers′ landlady Mrs. Stansfield in Oh!
 Those Bells in 1962.

 In 1961, she was cast as Cora in the episode "Uncle Paul's New Wife" of Pete and Gladys, starring Harry Morgan and Cara Williams.
 In that installment, Uncle Paul is played by Gale Gordon, a semi-regular on the series.
 During the 1964–1965 season, she was reunited with Williams with a recurring role on The Cara Williams Show as Mrs. Burkhardt, the wife of a business executive.

 Shaw appears in a 1962 episode of the series Outlaws with Barton MacLane.
 She also plays a comic role for The Lucy Show as a grandmother who sits on a $500 bill that Lucy lost and soon after sits on Lucy's hand in the episode "Lucy Misplaces $2,000".
 Thereafter, she guest starred in the CBS anthology series The Lloyd Bridges Show.
 She appears too as the bar hostess Teeney in the 1964 episode "The Richard Bloodgood Story" of the series Wagon Train.
 Shaw's character of Bertha/Hagatha, a matronly witch, is a recurring character on TV's Bewitched, and she performed as Miss Gormley in an episode of The Brian Keith Show.

 Shaw appeared twice in CBS's The Andy Griffith Show, as escaped convict Big Maude Tyler ("Convicts at Large") and as Eleanora Poultice, the educated voice teacher of Barney Fife ("The Song Festers").
 She guest-stars as well as Aunt Clara in the 1965 episode "Return from Outer Space") of Lost in Space.
 In the 1966 feature film The Ghost and Mr. Chicken Shaw portrays the banker's wife and leader of the "Psychic Occult Society", Mrs. Halcyon Maxwell.
-On 1967. she played a Thrush Agent, "Miss Witherspoon", in an episode of The Man from U.N.C.L.E.
+In 1967, she played a THRUSH Agent, "Miss Witherspoon", in an episode of The Man from U.N.C.L.E.